Seirdy/seirdy.one/content/posts/website-best-practices.md

 I have two responses:

-1. If an image isn't essential, you shouldn't include it inline.
+1. If an image isn't essential, you shouldn't include it in the page.
 2. Yes, users could disable images.
 That's _their_ choice.
 If your page uses lazy loading, you've effectively (and probably unintention&shy;ally) made that choice for a large number of users.

 Nonetheless, expect some readers to have images disabled.
 Refer to the "[Beyond alt-text](#beyond-alt-text)" section to see how to best support this case.